Rewind Festival sells '80s pop from English countryside to Asia

-HENLEY-ON-THAMES, England, Aug 15 (Reuters) - The bucolic English riverside town of Henley-on-Thames is about to fill up with thousands of people in strange clothes: but not, this time, the boater and blazer brigade that bedecks its world-famous rowing regatta.
+HENLEY-ON-THAMES, England (Reuters) - The bucolic English riverside town of Henley-on-Thames is about to fill up with thousands of people in strange clothes: but not, this time, the boater and blazer brigade that bedecks its world-famous rowing regatta.

 These tourists are Cyndi Lauper and Rick Astley wannabes - fans of 1980s pop music heading for the fifth annual Rewind Festival, an event fast becoming an international brand.